 The complainant may appeal the 504 Compliance Officer's determination to the Superintendent/Building Administrator, or, in the case of a complaint against the Superintendent/Building Administrator, to the President of the Board, by so notifying the Superintendent/Building Administrator or Board President in writing within the ten (10) calendar days of the 504 Compliance Officer's determination.
-The Superintendent/Building Administrator or Board President may elect to secure the services of an outside party to investigate the facts and circumstances surrounding any complaint against the Superintendent/Building Administrator.
-The Superintendent/Building Administrator, or Board President in the case of a complaint against the Superintendent/Building Administrator.
-The Superintendent/Building Administrator, or Board President in the case of a complaint against the Superintendent/Building Administrator, shall affirm or reverse the 504 Compliance Officer's decision and, if warranted, implement the 504
+The Superintendent/Building Administrator or Board President may conduct additional investigation of the facts and circumstances surrounding the complaint.
+The Board President may elect to secure the services of an outside party to investigate the facts and circumstances surrounding any complaint against the Superintendent/Building Administrator, or Board President in the case of a complaint against the Superintendent/Building Administrator, shall affirm or reverse the 504 Compliance Officer's decision and, if warranted, implement the 504